sec0nds0n/TryHackMe-juiceshop-Write-Up/README.md

         password : jim@juice-sh.op' and 1=1--

     2. open your burp, and find some sensible sign like “token” maybe?
-    3. check the token with token decoder!
+    3. check the token with token decoder! (online tools could be an option)
-    4. found some password?
+    4. found some hash password? (online tools could be an option)
     5. crack it!

     for the jim's eldest siblings middle name